Spread the Words founders are Mikael and Candra Karlholm.

 He studied Tibetan Buddhism with the Dalai Lama in the library in Dharamsala already at the age of 20, , and then immersed himself in vipassana training with S. N. Goenka.
 Mikael took vipassana (what we now called mindfulness) to Sweden and co-founded Vipassanagruppen.
 He also spent time with Osho, Papaji, Ramesh Balzekar, Eckhart Tolle, Byron Katie and other teachers.

 Since it has always been natural for Mikael to share what has been beneficial for himself with others,, he soon began inviting spiritual teachers to Sweden so more people could take part of their offerings, insights and experiences.
-During the last 40 decades he has organized events with hundreds of teachers, artists and workshop leaders.
-He has, for example, worked closely with Byron Katie in 15 years 2013 he arranged and Candra an event with Eckhart Tolle in Stockholm with an audience of 2 000 people.
+During the last 45 decades he has organized events with hundreds of teachers, artists and workshop leaders.
+For example, he has worked closely with Byron Katie over the years 20 years 2013 he arranged and Candra an event with Eckhart Tolle in Stockholm with an audience of 2 000 people.
+They have also arranged two large retreats with Eckhart in Norway.
+Mikael, whose grandparents fled Russia in the early 20th century, has also been involved in organizing an event with Eckhart in Moscow - it was a great moment for him personally.

 Since 2015 Candra has trained in systemic constellation work (family constellation) and mindfulness-based counseling with Svagito Liebermeister, and offers this work in workshops and individual sessions.